Hesperian Health Guides

 Lihua.
 I wonder how much deafness there has been in our family...

-Hearing loss because of intermarriage
+Hearing loss because parents are related

 A man and woman carrying their small child and speaking with a man behind a desk.